Getting started

 - Getting started with Yokogawa data

-Getting started with particular EEG data types
+Getting started with EEG data

 - Getting started with BrainVision Analyzer and Easycap

-- Getting started with EDF data
+- Getting started with EDF (European Data Format) data

 - Getting started with EGI/Philips/Magstim data